dhruv-chitkara27/Python-Tricks/README.md

 # Python-Tricks
-This repo contains som tricks in #PYTHON#
+This repo contains some tricks in #PYTHON#

 Pull requests are welcome!! :)